City of Launceston

 - Society and Culture (143 people or 8.1%)

-In combination these three fields accounted for 831 people in total or 47.2% of the Professional, Scientific and Technical Services .
+In combination these three fields accounted for 831 people in total or47.2% of Professional, Scientific and Technical Services.

-In comparison, the Education and Training workforce within City of Launceston employed 9.5% in Management and Commerce; 4.2% in Engineering and Related Technologies; and 9.3% in Society and Culture.
+In comparison, the Education and Training workforce in City of Launceston employed 9.5% in Management and Commerce; 4.2% in Engineering and Related Technologies and 9.3% in Society and Culture.

 - A larger percentage of local workers qualified in the field of Management and Commerce (27.7% compared to 9.5%)